matthewkrupnik/esp32-trinity-morphing-clock/README.md

 ## Info

 This is just a modifications of https://github.com/bogd/esp32-morphing-clock.
+I've tested it on ESP32 Trinity board.
 Changes to the project:
 * Removed MQTT
 * Removed light sensor